emanuelefirmani/get-git-english/docs/obiettivo_7.rst

 In this chapter we'll rather try to explore other less trivial implementations.

 Let's start with a heuristic that I always founf very effective:

-    use a ``repository``  topology reflecting the real workflow and the real functional roles that exist in the team
+    use a ``repositories`` topology reflecting the real workflow and the real functional roles that exist in the team

 Translated in a nutshell and applied to our concrete case: you and your colleague are using git mainly for 3 functions